Franck Montagny enjoyed a brief Formula 1 career that ultimately spanned just seven race starts and a best finish of 16th.

-In 2014 he joined the Andretti squad for the newly-formed Formula E championship.
+Later that year he joined the Andretti squad for the newly-formed Formula E championship.
 A last-lap collision between the two leading drivers in the season-opening race in Beijing allowed him to claim second place.
 A drive-through penalty at the second race in Malaysia left him 15th, but this was only the beginning of his troubles.

 Following the race at the Putrajaya circuit Montagny tested positive for a cocaine derivative.
 As well as being disqualified from the race he was handed a two-year ban from motorsport.

 Montagny effectively retired from racing following his ban and never raced competitively again.
 He currently works as a television analyst, bringing a high-energy and eccentric flavour of punditry to Canal+’s F1 coverage in France.